annadodson787/final-graphics-project/README.md

 ## Results

-Some nice result images are shown in the following pages.
-See our attached video in the upload additionally for a full rendering and animation effect.
+Some nice result images are shown in the `results/` folder.

 ## Contributions